xmzhuo/saks-nf/README.md

 }
 ```

-### example_az.json is a demo for composing and above workflow on cloud environment. with minor change you can use it for aws et al.
+### example_az.json is a demo for composing and running above workflow on cloud environment. with minor change you can use it for aws et al.
 ```json
 {
 "title": "example saks-nf pipeline pipeline parameters",